ionos-cloud/ionosctl/docs/README.md

 ## Overview

-IonosCTL is a tool to help you manage your IONOS Cloud resources directly from your terminal.
+IonosCTL is a tool to help you manage your Ionos Cloud resources directly from your terminal.

+IonosCTL uses [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper) libraries in order to manage commands and options.
+Cobra is both a library for creating powerful modern command-line interface (CLI) applications as well as a program to generate applications and command files and it is used in many Go projects together with Viper library.

 ## Getting started

-An IONOS account is required for access to the Cloud API; credentials from your registration are used to authenticate against the IONOS Cloud API.
+Before you begin you will need to have signed-up for a [Ionos Cloud](https://www.ionos.com/enterprise-cloud/signup) account.
+The credentials you establish during sign-up will be used to authenticate against the [Ionos Cloud API](https://dcd.ionos.com/latest/).

 ### Installing `ionosctl`

 #### Installing on Linux

 You can install ionosctl using snap package manager:

 ```
 snap install ionosctl
 ```

-### Installing on macOS
+#### Installing on macOS

 You can install `ionosctl` using the [Homebrew](https://brew.sh) package manager: